 In this article, the relay that China and India both are headed or already at one million engineers in their country.
 And that's not "watered down" engineering degrees such as some are purveying now -- but authentic, qualified, engineers.
 I'd like to quote from the article:

-Indeed, what can we do?
-With China's educational system cranking out engineers like toy soldiers, with India simultaneously graduating some 350,000 engineers a year, and with the U.S. at just a small fraction of that—75,000 is the best guess—questions about America's future competitiveness are inevitable.
+It is time for us to wake up in America and stop making fun of the geeks -- and get our children to be them.
+No, not the kind of geek who sits in front of the computer and does nothing physical.
+We should be physically active, hardworking, intellectuals who can handle the rigors of complex thinking!Indeed, what can we do?
+With China's educational system cranking out engineers like toy soldiers, with India simultaneously graduating some 350,000 engineers a year, and with the U.S. at just a small fraction of thatÂ75,000 is the best guessÂquestions about America's future competitiveness are inevitable.

 Increasingly, those questions are being asked by some of this country's most knowledgeable leaders: University deans; chief executives; military officials.
 They're worried, they say, because the United States is a country of lawyers and business executives, not engineers.
 So where will our competitiveness come from?
 How will we out-innovate countries that are graduating five, ten, maybe 15 times as many engineers as we are?